 They help in the production of the bread as its machinability improves, has a bigger rise, a bigger oven spring, lighter crumb, tastes, smells and looks more interesting and keeps fresh for longer.
 All quite important.

 Lactic acid is the key feature of a sourdough starter, but is also found in yeast-made breads.
-It has the highest concentration of the acids found in bread and is the key component in sourdough fermentation.
+It has the highest concentration of the acids found in bread.

 Lactic acid lowers the ph value of the dough and offers many benefits:

 This acid is the key component of malt vinegar.
 It is also found in sourdough breads in lower concentrations.
 Here is how it benefits the dough:

 Various organic acids

 Organic acids also mature the dough and to build a bread with improved qualities.

 I haven’t mentioned salt yet, but it does play an important part in bread making.
 Salt has three roles: